top of page

 Sigmund Freud originally coined the term to describe the unconscious drive to repeat traumatic events.
 Modern neuroscience has since shown how this works mechanistically.
 The human brain is a prediction machine.
 Its primary goal is to keep you alive, and it believes that the most effective way to keep you alive is to keep you in environments that are predictable, even if those environments are painful.

-If you grew up in a home where love was conditional, where a parent was emotionally volatile, where you had to perform to get attention (often resulting in what we call Eldest Daughter Syndrome: The Psychology of the Compulsive Caregiver), or where you were neglected, your developing nervous system mapped that exact dynamic as "love."
+If you grew up in a home where love was conditional, where a parent was emotionally volatile, where you had to perform to get attention, the dynamic I explore in eldest daughter syndrome and the compulsive caregiver, or where you were neglected, your developing nervous system mapped that exact dynamic as love.

 The Chemistry of Toxic Love (Dopamine and Cortisol)